Roy-lab/new-member/onboarding.md

 -   UW Madison grad school conference award: applications accepted year-around, look up the logistical details.
 -   ISMB will offer travel fellowships - make sure you apply if your abstract is accepted.
 -   Cold Spring Harbor always has a note telling students to contact a point person for financial aid questions.
+-   ACM's Women in Computing also offers year-around scholarships for attending research computer science conferences.

 Lab space and food
 --------------